natersland/get-that-job-react/README.md

 - A professional could be able to view job postings and, apply jobs, and check jobs status.
 - A professional could be able filter and following jobs.
 - Have validation system for checking an emails, password, and more
-- Friendly for many device.
-Included mobiles, tablets, laptops, and desktops!
+- (Beta) Friendly for many device.
+Included mobiles, tablets, laptops, and desktops! (full release in v.2.0.0)
-- Support Thai and English langauge.
+- (Beta) Support Thai and English langauge. (full release in v.2.0.0)

 **Stack we Used**: